2020ai/Tweet_Detective/README.md

   - If env.DEBUG is set to *False* the specified DB driver is used (MySql, PostgreSQL)
 - Call the app factory method `create_app` defined in app/__init__.py
 - Redirect the guest users to Login page
-- Unlock the pages served by *home* blueprint for authenticated users
+- Unlock the pages served by *home* blueprint

 <br />